Description of the Project

 - facilitate women’s contact with doctors and medical staff

-The project’s target group is mainly women migrants, but also educators, language teachers, non-profit organizations, and volunteers involved in the integration of the immigrants, and health care providers.
+The project’s target group is mainly female migrants, but also educators, language teachers, non-profit organisations, and volunteers involved in the integration of immigrants, and health care providers.

 - Healthcare system e-map of Iceland, Cyprus, Czech Republic, Poland and the UK, an online resource about how the health system works in these countries